watterott/RPi-Display/docu/FAQ.md

 A simple guide how to install all necessary bits to use the display with Pygame can be found in the [PDU1800 Wiki](https://github.com/sumpfgottheit/pdu1800/wiki).

+## Does the display work with **Windows 10 IoT**?
+We have not tested it yet, but there are already projects available for the ILI9341 display controller and ADS7846/TSC2046 touch controller from [Peter Oakes ](https://www.hackster.io/peteroakes/raspberry-pi-2-480-320-colour-lcd-displays-on-a-windows-10-70c661) and [Graham Chow](https://www.hackster.io/graham_chow/windows-10-ili9341-tft-lcd-spi-display-a27b1c).

-## Does the display work with Raspbmc/OSMC?
+## Does the display work with **Raspbmc/OSMC**?
 Yes, the FBTFT framebuffer can be installed on [Raspbmc/OSMC](https://osmc.tv/) and the HDMI output can be mirrored to the display using [fbcp](https://github.com/watterott/RPi-Display/blob/master/docu/FAQ.md#how-to-mirrorcopy-the-hdmi-output-to-the-display).

-## Does the display work with Kali Linux?
+## Does the display work with **Kali Linux**?
 Yes, the FBTFT framebuffer can be installed on [Kali Linux](http://www.kali.org).
 Pre-built images for the Raspberry Pi can be found [here](https://www.offensive-security.com/kali-linux-vmware-arm-image-download/).

-## How to install and run RetroPie on the display?
+## How to install and run **RetroPie** on the display?
 You can use the [RetroPie SD card images](http://blog.petrockblock.com/retropie/retropie-downloads/) or you can install RetroPie on an existing system.
 If you use the SD card image with RetroPie, then you can skip the last two installation steps.